Monica MontesaAugust 15, 2024

 Proactive campaigning happens before the immediate need to fill a role presents itself, like in the case of preparing for seasonal or cyclical hiring.
 Reactive campaigning, on the other hand, happens as the result of an unplanned departure.

-Recruitment marketing tactics are relevant for both external candidates and internal candidates.
+Recruitment marketing tactics are relevant for candidates, employees, and alumni employees.
 While external recruitment marketing focuses on bringing new talent into an organization, internal recruitment marketing educates current employees on different career paths available in the organization, provides them with specific job-matching opportunities based on their profiles, and helps them progress and build skills to move their careers forward.

 Regardless of whether the recruitment is proactive or reactive, internal or external, the recruitment marketing funnel can be used to illustrate how a job seeker moves through each stage of their candidate journey.

 1. Awareness.
 A candidate’s first impression of your employer brand.
-They likely encountered your brand through their job search on a third-party site or social media.
+They likely encountered your brand through their job search on various job boards or social media.

 2. Consideration.
 This introduces your value proposition as an employer.
 The candidate researches the role and your organization more thoroughly to consider whether or not they are interested.

 3. Interest.
-The job seeker has a positive, personalized experience through various recruitment marketing channels such as a career site chatbot, which encourages them to apply.
+The job seeker has a positive, personalized experience through various engagements such as a career site, chatbot, SMS, and email which encourages them to apply.

 4. Application.
 During this phase, job seekers apply and interview for the role.
 This should be a seamless experience so candidates can apply quickly and are left with a positive impression.
 A difficult or confusing application process can increase friction and decrease your number of applicants.
-Hiring managers, recruiters, and others participating in the interview process should "sell" working for the company by explaining the value, benefits, and skills the job seeker will get as an employee.
+The hiring team should "sell" working for the company by explaining the value, benefits, and skills the job seeker will get as an employee.

 5. Selection.
 A candidate is selected to fill a position.
 They use all of the information at their disposal, including their perception of the employer brand, salary, benefits, and more to decide whether or not to join an organization.